Gleyber Torres Player Props: Yankees vs. Blue Jays

 Gleyber Torres At The Plate

-- Torres is hitting .250 with two doubles, a triple, two home runs and 15 walks.
+- Torres is batting .238 with two doubles, a triple, two home runs and 16 walks.

-- Among qualifying hitters in MLB, he ranks 105th in batting average, 29th in on-base percentage, and 93rd in slugging.
+- Among qualifying hitters, he ranks 113th in batting average, while his on-base percentage ranks 32nd and he is 104th in slugging.

+- Torres has picked up a hit in 55.0% of his 20 games this year, with at least two hits in 15.0% of them.

-- He has hit a long ball in two of 19 games played this season, and in 2.6% of his plate appearances.
+- He has hit a long ball in two of 20 games played this year, and in 2.5% of his plate appearances.

-- Torres has picked up an RBI in 21.1% of his games this year, with more than one RBI in 15.8% of his games.
+- Torres has driven home a run in four games this season (20.0%), including more than one RBI in 15.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.